Adhava805/IOS-Portfolio-Nandhiyar22/README.md

 * Watched many coding tutorials
 * Learning how to make items move
 * Learning how to zoom in on assets
-* Trying to find a way to make and ai move in a certain way and race
 * Started my personal app

 ### New to Sketch